-I am the parent/guardian of the below name child, and by my signature, I acknowledge that I understand a copy of the WCPS Student Handbook can be found on the WCPS website https://wythe.k12.va.us/.
+I am the parent/guardian of the below named child, and by my signature, I acknowledge that I understand a copy of the WCPS Student Handbook can be found on the WCPS website https://wythe.k12.va.us/.
 A printed copy is available upon request by contacting 276-228-5411.
-Access to WCPS Student Handbook satisfies the requirements of § 22.1279.3 entitled "Parental Responsibility and Involvement Requirements."
+Access to WCPS Student Handbook satisfies the requirements of §22.1279.3 entitled "Parental Responsibility and Involvement Requirements."

-By signing this agreement, I, as the parent of the student, am also acknowledging that I am financially responsible for all school items, including but not limited to textbooks, issued to my student by the Wythe County Public Schools.
+By signing this agreement, I, as the parent of the student, am also acknowledging that I am financially responsible for all Wythe County Public School items issued to my student.